 But that’s when the lack of space starts to speak for itself.
 We always have music as entertainment and I can’t even imagine being without one of our playlists on the road – as you all know.

-But staying in a teeny-tiny caravan can also being boring if you’re stuck inside for long hours.
+But staying in a teeny-tiny caravan can also be boring if you’re stuck inside for long hours.
 We had a bench outside that was useful when we wanted to have our breakfast out in the woods.

 Luckily, the weather improved quite quickly the following days, and we could enjoy walkings, cyclings and all the time exploring nature spots that this gorgeous North Wales has to offer.

 Sleeping in the caravan was also okay.
 The bed was comfy as well.
 I didn’t have any trouble sleeping in a space that is right next to a chemical toilet, for example.

 However, the toilet itself was the pain in the arse- literally- of this kind of accommodation.
 We knew where we would be getting into when we booked this Airbnb, though.
 And I know that chemical toilets are Eco-friendly as well and it’s a plus when we think about ecotourism.

 I also know some people can live in caravans, but I could honestly say it’s not for me.
 You can even check some videos on YouTube on “how to use this kind of toilet properly”.

 Seriously.
-From the flash system to space on it and its self-cleaning, just a nightmare for me.
+From the flash system to the space on it and its self-cleaning, it was just a nightmare for me.

 Still usable, but that’s when I think it difficult to stay again in this specific type of campervan.
 And that was the only downsize in this accommodation, to be honest Just a matter of choice.

 I would say it’s a place to spend only a few days.
-Perhaps, it’s the cheapest way of being that area too, considering that we paid only£200 for four days.
+Perhaps, it’s the cheapest way of being in that area too, considering that we paid only£200 for four days.

 And I do recommend the experience of staying in an RV, anyway.
 Just be aware of the cons of sharing a small space like this during your holidays.